-Why U.N.E. for your D.N.P.
-Degree
+Why UNE for your Nurse Anesthesia Degree

 - Where you get your training matters.
 At 94% and 95% in 2019 and 2020, respectively, our M.S.N.A. degree program graduates’ first-time NCE pass rates were 10 percentage points above the national average.
 Learn more about the exam and UNE pass rates.

 - You benefit by attending a comprehensive health sciences university that is nationally recognized for excellence in preparing students for collaborative, interprofessional, team-based care.
 Reap the rewards of training alongside future physicians, nurses, physician assistants, pharmacists, dentists, and other health professionals.